UniVaultProjects/Legacy-University-Service/README.md

+Here’s a revised version of your documentation with improved clarity and formatting:

+---

 # UniVault Notes Service

 ### Installing Dependencies

-To install all the required dependencies and development dependencies for the Notes Adapter Fork UniVault project, you can use the following command:
+To install all required dependencies and development dependencies for the Notes Adapter Fork UniVault project, run the following command:

 ```bash
 npm run install:all